PECOS-packages/PECOS/design/surface-logical-circuit-guppy.md

 that can generate PHIR after its domain choices are resolved.
 It may reuse PHIR types and structural utilities where that keeps the boundary clean, but it should not duplicate PHIR's general compiler responsibilities.
-QEC definitions, semantics, planning, and Guppy generation remain in `crates/pecos-qec`.
+QEC definitions, semantics, physical planning, direct TickCircuit lowering, and Guppy generation remain in `crates/pecos-qec`.
 PyO3 bindings expose the Rust-owned artifacts, while `quantum-pecos` supplies only Pythonic construction conveniences and the bridge into Guppy's Python compiler.